 Magnetic Board Game Set by GAMIE – Includes 12 Retro Fun Games – 5″ Compact Design – Individually Boxed – Teaches Strategy & Focus – Great for Road Trip/ Travel/ Camping – Best Gift for Kids Ages 6+

-While this next game is for 8+, I think teens enjoy it too, especially with younger siblings in the vehicle.
+While this next game is for 8+ and might be more appealing to younger kids, I think teens will enjoy it too, especially with younger siblings in the vehicle.

 Road Trip Packing List Essentials to Survive Traveling with Kids!

 I hope this post about road trip essentials with The Ultimate Road Trip Packing List for Teens: How to Survive Family Travel helps families plan for their vacations.
 Parents will reap the benefits too of a well-crafted road trip packing list with road trip supplies to keep teens and kids happy.
 These road trip necessities make for pleasant traveling with kids.